classdojo/policies/privacy.md

 # ClassDojo Privacy Policy

-Last updated: July 16, 2016
+Last updated: September 9, 2016

-ClassDojo’s mission is to build the most important relationships in education — the ones between teachers, school leaders, parents, and students.
-We’re humbled that millions of teachers, school leaders, parents and students like you trust ClassDojo to do that every day.
+ClassDojo’s mission is to give teachers, school leaders, parents, and students the power to create incredible classrooms.
+We’re humbled that millions of people like you trust ClassDojo to do that every day.
 Keeping this trust through your privacy and safety is incredibly important to us.

 This Privacy Policy explains:
 > - What information ClassDojo collects from you (and why we collect it),